18F/methods/README.md

 ### Reading the Methods online
 You’re presently looking at the Methods’ GitHub (code) repository.
 Please [visit our homepage](https://methods.18f.gov) to read the Methods online.
 ### Printing the Methods
-To print a copy of the Methods for offline use, simply visit the [Methods homepage](https://methods.18f.gov) and select `file → print…` from your web browser.
+To print a copy of the Methods for offline use, visit the [Methods print page](https://methods.18f.gov/print/).
+You may need to select `file → print…` from your web browser.
 ### Running the Methods website on your local machine

 You will need [Ruby](https://www.ruby-lang.org) ( > version 2.1.5 ).
 You may consider using a Ruby version manager such as [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/) to help ensure that Ruby version upgrades don’t mean all your [gems](https://rubygems.org/) will need to be rebuilt.